SolidMVC/general-information/SolidMVC coding standards.md

 }
 ```

-* **Section seperation**
+* **Section separation**

-The only things that can be seperated are differenct sections, e.g.
+The only things that can be separated are different sections, e.g.

 ```css